segmentio/segment-docs/src/engage/audiences/index.md

 > Engage only displays the progress bar and status updates when you create a new Audience or Trait.

 > warning ""
-> Engage syncs the Overview page for an individual audience more frequently than the Audiences page (**Engage > Audiences**).
-As a result, you may see temporary discrepancies in Audience details, such as user counts, between these two pages.
+> Engage syncs the Overview page for an individual audience more frequently than the Engage Audiences page (**Engage > Audiences**).
+As a result, you might see temporary discrepancies in Audience details, such as user counts, between these two pages.

 ### Refresh real-time Audiences and Traits